iteravirgo/bcsitera.github.io/apps/Prepayments-Posting-Solution/docs/en-US/help.md

 **On** Sales/Purchase **invoice** header **User must select manually** a different Customer/Vendor posting group.

 **When posting Prepayment invoice from Sales/Purchase order**, then Customer/Vendor group specified on field **Prepayment Invoice Customer/Vendor Posting Group shall be automatically used**.

+**Note!** Only LCY is currently supported.

+---

+For more information please contact BCS Itera AS:
+<a href="https://www.itera.ee/en/about-us/" target="_blank">www.itera.ee/en/about-us/</a>